thefreudianspaceship/version2/content/blog/psychoanalysis-revolutionary-thought.md

 ---
-title: 'The Role of Psychoanalysis in Revolutionary Thought'
+title: The Role of Psychoanalysis in Revolutionary Thought
-description: 'Examining how psychoanalytic concepts can inform radical political and social transformation.'
+description: Examining how psychoanalytic concepts can inform radical political and social transformation.
-date: '2025-01-05'
+date: 2025-01-05
-author: 'Eric Harper'
+author: Eric Harper
-image: '/Sigmund_Freud,_by_Max_Halberstadt_(cropped).jpg'
+image: /Sigmund_Freud,_by_Max_Halberstadt_(cropped).jpg
-tags: ['featured', 'psychoanalysis', 'revolution']
+tags:
+  - psychoanalysis
+  - revolution
 ---

 # The Role of Psychoanalysis in Revolutionary Thought